CreditLadder Review: Can it Improve Your Credit Score?

 How does Credit Ladder improve your credit score?

-There’s no guarantee, but CreditLadder provides Experian with evidence of you regularly paying rent and keeping up with your financial obligations, which it hopes will prove your reliability and ability to manage payments.
+There’s no guarantee, but CreditLadder provides Experian and other CRAs with evidence of you regularly paying rent and keeping up with your financial obligations, which it hopes will prove your reliability and ability to manage payments.

 That should in turn build a solid credit history and a better credit score, which should then increase your likelihood of being accepted for a mortgage.
 As there’s limited evidence to prove this at the moment, this can only be described as the best case scenario.